anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: No alibi will save you from accepting the responsibility.
+Quote: It is the mark of an educated mind to be able to entertain a thought without accepting it.

-By: Napoleon Hill
+By: Aristotle